jfheinrich-eu/psono-secret-whisperer/README.md

             ci_server_url: 'https://your-psono-server.com'
             secret_id: ${{ secrets.SECRET_ID }}
             secret_type: 'env'
-            secret_fields: 'API_KEY, DATABASE_URL,OTHER_SECRET'
+            secret_fields: 'API_KEY,DATABASE_URL,OTHER_SECRET'
             mask_secrets: 'API_KEY,OTHER_SECRET'
-            # The first field (secret1) will be accessable as "api_key
+            # The first field (secret1) will be accessible as "api_key
-            # the two other will be still accessable as "secret2" and "secret3"
+            # the other two will be still accessable as "secret2" and "secret3"
             custom_field_names: 'api_key'

       # Access secrets